This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 Smart tariff and VPP participation

-GivEnergy's Octopus integrations are plug-and-play: if you switch to Octopus Flux (which pays 24p/kWh for exports during evening peak) or Intelligent Octopus Go (5.5p/kWh overnight charging from April 2026), the inverter can receive automated dispatch signals without additional configuration.
+GivEnergy's Octopus integrations are plug-and-play: if you switch to Octopus Flux (which pays 24p/kWh for exports during evening peak) or Intelligent Octopus Go (8p/kWh smart-charging rate, 6-hour auto-capped window from 2026), the inverter can receive automated dispatch signals without additional configuration.
 This is a real practical advantage for households wanting to participate in tariff-shifting without technical tinkering.

 Fox ESS can achieve the same outcomes — automated charge during cheap windows, discharge during expensive periods — but it requires third-party tools or manual schedule management rather than a native integration.